zulfikra21/online-chess-game/Readme.md

 2. Find the AI ​​monkey part in your React component.
 3. Create a simple button and connect your cryptocurrency wallet to the AI ​​Monkey page.
 ```

+2 => Ai Monkey part is in directory src/components/ui/level/Level.js
+3. => I have been added the button in gameScene view